abondar/django-copyist/docs/source/overview.rst

 Note on ordering of operations
 ------------------------------

-Now that we are familiar with different steps that :py:class:`~.Copyist` can go through in process, let's talk about the order of operations.
+Now that we are familiar with different steps that :py:class:`~django_copyist.copyist.Copyist` can go through in process, let's talk about the order of operations.

 The order of operations is as follows: